hannahawalsh/ESG_AI/README.md

 You should be navigated to a localhost link where you will see the application running.

 Thanks to Streamlit Sharing, we have also been able to host the app for free!
 You can find that [**HERE**](https://share.streamlit.io/hannahawalsh/esg_ai/main/app.py)!

+## Note
+We originally built our code in [this other repo](https://github.com/adamFinastra/ESGAI), but due to Streamlit Sharing being in beta mode, it was forced to be moved to this Github account, which has permissions.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)